Harish-Ram-R-V/PID_Based_Polling_Bot/README.md

 The motors are driven using PWM signals with direction control, and a PID algorithm ensures that each motor reaches its target position.
 Encoder readings are polled manually (no interrupts).
 The Serial Monitor displays real-time encoder positions.
+The bot movement is controlled by pid control and will succeed to trace back to target position

 ## Features